 No, ART numbers should not be used to determine an items authenticity.

-ART numbers simply give us the season, year, range and type of Stone Island & CP Company (pre-FGF Industry) items, aswell as many other Osti-related brands such as World Wide Web.
+ART numbers simply give us the season, year, range and type of Stone Island & CP Company (pre-FGF Industry) items, as well as some other brands under Sportswear Company SpA such as World Wide Web.

 Items made from Spring/Summer 2014 have Certilogo codes which you can use to authenticate as detailed in the previous FAQ.